 At this point, you may want to cover the lasagna with a loose aluminum foil to prevent condensation dripping on the cheese.
 I didn't bother to do this.
 It's not needed if you want to reserve the top layer of cheese to be added after the pressure cycle is over.

 (Note, the water and rack is not needed if adding more sauce and cooking directly in the pot) Pour 1 cup water into pot then place soufflé dish on rack over water.
 You may want to use a sling to easily remove the soufflé dish when done.
 Cover, and cook at high pressure for 8-10 minutes.

 Vent off steam, remove lid and add any reserved cheese on top.
 I like to sprinkle Parmesan cheese on the very top.
 Cover and let sit to melt cheese if needed.

 Spoon lasagna into bowls to serve.

-Since so many comments noted that the lasagna burned in their pot, the recipe has changed to use the pot in pot method rather than cook directly in the pot.
+Since so many comments noted that the lasagna burned in their pot, the recipe has changed to use the pot in pot (PIP) method rather than cook directly in the pot.